MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -CollectionName

-Specifies the name of a Configuration Manager collection.
+Specify an array of Configuration Manager collection names.
+Use this collection to target the distribution points to which to distribute the content.

 ```yaml
 Type: String[]